Teaching & Learning Policy

 In seeking to build resilient, mentally strong young people, we have to build a positive relationship to challenge.
 We understand that pupils must feel safe to challenge themselves and present all learning with the following model in mind:

-By being positive explicitly about challenge and ensuring that challenges build incrementally, initial failures are deemed part of the learning process rather than negatives and the right support, resources and scaffolding are available, we ensure that pupils spend as much time as possible (but no more) in the challenge zone.
+By being positive explicitly about challenge and ensuring that challenges build incrementally, initial failures are deemed part of the learning process rather than negatives.
+With the right support, resources and scaffolding available, we ensure that pupils spend as much time as possible (but no more) in the challenge zone.
 Again, success is the greatest motivator and children feel much more ready to challenge themselves when they have had previous experiences of feeling challenged but having things work out well.